Home » Diseases » Poisonings in Dogs and Cats » Poisoning from A-Z » Lidocaine

 Cat:

-- Very sensitive to lidocaine due to impaired hepatic metabolism (especially glucuronidationGlucuronidation is a metabolic process in which glucuronic acid is bound to substances such as drugs, toxins, or hormones to make them more water-soluble and easier to excrete.
-This process is important for detoxification in the body of dogs and cats.).
+- Very sensitive to lidocaine because hepatic metabolism (especially glucuronidationGlucuronidation is a metabolic process in which glucuronic acid is bound to substances such as drugs, toxins, or hormones to make them more water-soluble and easier to excrete.
+This process is important for detoxification in the body of dogs and cats.) is limited.

 - ToxicToxic means "poisonous" and refers to substances that can have harmful effects on the body, including damage to organs, cells, or disruption of metabolic processes. dose i.v.: as low as 6–10 mg/kg.

 - OralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. administration (e.g., in the oralOral means "through the mouth" and refers to the intake of food, medication, or other substances through the mouth.
-In veterinary medicine, many treatments are administered orally. cavity) is particularly dangerous: leads to intense CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
-It is responsible for processing information and controls many functions of the body. disturbances, hypersalivation, collapse.
+In veterinary medicine, many treatments are administered orally. use is particularly dangerous (e.g., in the mouth): leads to severe CNSCNS stands for the central nervous system, which consists of the brain and the spinal cord.
+It is responsible for processing information and controls many functions of the body. disorders, hypersalivation, collapse.

 4. Clinical Symptoms of Lidocaine Poisoning